John Wick: Chapter 2: Casting

 It was announced that Keanu Reeves, Leitch, and Stahelski would return, with filming set to begin in late 2015.
 In October 2015, Common joined the film to play the head of security for a female crime lord, and Ian McShane was confirmed to return as Winston, the owner of the Continental Hotel.
 In November 2015, Bridget Moynahan, John Leguizamo, Thomas Sadoski, and Lance Reddick were confirmed to return, while Ruby Rose, Riccardo Scamarcio, and Peter Stormare were added to the cast (due to Michael Nyqvist having health problems).
 In December 2015, it was announced that Laurence Fishburne would appear in a supporting role.
 Reeves was trained in Brazilian jiu-jitsu by the Machado brothers for the role.

 Filming

 Principal photography on the film began on October 26, 2015, in New York City.
-At the end of first week, filming had taken place in Manhattan.
-Filming moved to Rome next and later resumed in Montreal on October 28, 2015.
+At the end of the first week, filming had taken place in Manhattan.
+Filming then moved to Rome and later resumed in Montreal on October 28, 2015.
 Studio shots were located in New Jersey.